lupyuen/pinephone-nuttx/README.md

 [(Source)](https://gist.github.com/lupyuen/f1a02068aeb0785278c482116a4eedc7)

 Yep our Zig Test Program renders graphics successfully on PinePhone!
+(Pic above)

 Which means the NuttX Kernel Drivers for MIPI DSI are working OK!